 This variation typically plays out in a normal distribution curve, more commonly known as a bell curve.
 Most of us cluster towards the center – the norm.
 And as we move out from the center, venturing one or two standard deviations from the norm into outlier territory, our numbers drop dramatically.

 If we talk about the phenomenon of entertainment, we are definitely talking about how our brains operate.
 This means that we could expect to find a normal distribution in attitudes towards entertainment, with a peak in the middle and rapidly descending slopes on both sides.
 For example, one would expect such a distribution in the types of entertainment we prefer: the books we read, the shows we watch, the music we listen to. in fact, with a little statistical origami, we can do a quick check on this.
-Take a standard distribution curve and fold it in half along the “norm” line.
+Take a standard distribution curve and fold it in half along the “norm” line (shown as 0).
 The shape should look familiar.
 We have Chris Anderson’s Long Tail.
 The similarity of tastes close to the norm accounts for blockbusters and best sellers.
 These are the forms of entertainment that appeal to the greatest number of individuals.
 More esoteric entertainment tastes live well down the curve, in outlier territory.

 The Need for Entertainment Scale